Guy10k/guy10k/README.md

 <h1 align="center">Hi 👋, I'm Guy Kahana</h1>
 <h3 align="center">Student of Mathematics and Computer Science in the senior year at the Technion – Israel Institute of Technology </h3>

-- I'm looking forward to my first job opportunity to rock!
+- I'm looking to my first job opportunity to rock!

 - 🌱 I’m currently learning **My current focus is on learning advanced technology and do personal projects by myself**